Samworth27/T2A1/README.txt

 ### People

 The human factor must not ignored when looking at cyber security.
-In addition to the vetting of staff when allowing access to data, those with access must be aware of cyber security risks such as phishing/ spear-phishing attacks, physical attacks using malicious hardware (see [USB](https://www.tripwire.com/state-of-security/security-data-protection/malicious-usb-drives-are-being-posted-to-businesses/) [attacks](https://en.wikipedia.org/wiki/Stuxnet#Windows_infection))
+In addition to the vetting of staff when allowing access to data, those with access must be aware of cyber security risks such as phishing/ spear-phishing attacks, physical attacks using malicious hardware [see](https://www.tripwire.com/state-of-security/security-data-protection/malicious-usb-drives-are-being-posted-to-businesses/) USB attacks)
-Clearly defined processes and regular training are important and useful tools in managing the human factor of cyber security.

 ### Processes

-Procedural controls for managing cyber security must be robust and comprehensive.
-Things that fall into this area include:
-How do you manage a remote worker connecting from an external network?
-Do you allow workers to connect their own USB devices to the network?
-What individuals and what roles can access specific data?
-What are the procedures in the instance of a data breach?

 ### Technology